The affine LIBOR models: Examples

 \subsection{2-factor CIR martingales}

-From an econometric point of view, an affine LIBOR model with a single-factor driving process might not be completely satisfactory.
+An affine LIBOR model with a single-factor driving process might not be completely satisfactory from an econometric point of view.
 Consider, for example, the instantaneous correlation between log-forward rates of different maturities.
 By \eqref{simple} the log-forward rates depend linearly on the driving process $X$, such that in the case of a single-factor model they are perfectly correlated. `Decorrelation' can be achieved by adding additional factors (see Remark~6.3.1 in Brigo and Mercurio \citeyearNP{BrigoMercurio06}), which in general improves the econometric characteristics of the model in other aspects too, e.g. by allowing a more flexible term structure of forward rate volatilities.

 Here we propose a simple $2$-factor extension of the CIR model presented in Section~\ref{CIR} by adding a second independent CIR process.
 Note that although the factors are independent, the specification of forward rates through \eqref{simple} will lead to non-trivial correlations between forward and LIBOR rates of different maturities.
-As we shall see, we still have a closed form valuation formula for caplets in the extended model.
+As we shall see, we still have a closed form valuation formula for caplets and a very tractable formula for swaptions in the extended model.
 The driving process $X$ consists of the two factors $X^1,X^2$ given for $j \in \set{1,2}$ by

 where $\lambda_j, \theta_j, \eta_j \in \Rp$ and the Brownian motions $W^1$ and $W^2$ are independent.
 This process is an affine process on $\Rp^2$, with

 where $u = (u^1,u^2)$.
 Define $\phi^j_t(u), \psi^j_t(u)$ as in \eqref{Bessel-phipsi}, by adding the index $j \in \set{1,2}$ to all parameters, including $u$.
 Furthermore set $\phi_t(u) = \phi_t^1(u^1) + \phi_t^2(u^2)$.
 The martingales $M^u$ now take the form